 Goldilocks’ principle of “Not too little.
 Not too much.
 Just nice” applies here.
 Women who use cosmetic tweaks judiciously have been shown to get away with looking more attractive without the overt tell-tale signs of the ‘over-done’ look.

 The Smart: Smart women use a variety of skin lasers and lifting techniques to maintain their looks.
-“I get Thermage done once a year, and I use Brilliant Skin Program’s Fraxel light lasers to ensure my complexion stay bright and fair all year round.
-Every six weeks, I go for Superstar facials at The Sloane Clinic” says Cindi, a youthful-looking marketing exec in her 40s.
+“I get Thermage done once a year, and I use Lustrous Skin Program’s Fraxel light lasers to ensure my complexion stay bright and fair all year round.
+Every six weeks, I go for Monroe Hydrafacial at The SW1 Clinic” says Cindi, a youthful-looking marketing exec in her 40s.

 The Not-so-Smart: Sticking to one treatment just because it worked for you 10 years ago is not what smart women do.
 Some women started their aesthetic journey with salon-grade IPLs 10 years ago and despite advances in laser and aesthetic technology, has never upgraded their regime since.
 “Be careful of following one aesthetic doctor who only offers a very limited range of treatments” says Stella, 34 year old banker “I was told nothing could treat my melasma by my old doctor, only to find it was because he was a one-man-show and did not have the technology or no-how to treat it.”